 To use the crab max with a hand line uncoil the hand line then reverse coil the hand line back toward the wooden hand line holder.
 Open the trap by sliding the ball bearing swivel off of the bait pin.
 Unfold the crab trap.
 Open the bait clip by sliding the bait pin sleeve of the bait pin.
 Insert the bait pin through a chicken leg.
 Fasten the bait pin containing the chicken leg to the trap by sliding the bait pin sleeve over the bait pin.
 Step on the wooden line holder, grasp the hand line by the T Handle and look behind you to ensure the area is clear.

-Spin the crab trap several times in an elliptical orbit and throw the crab trap into the water.
+Spin the crab trap several times in a circular motion and throw the crab trap into the water as the trap swings upward.
 When crabbing is good wait for 5 minutes before pulling the Crab Max crab trap filled with all sizes of Dungeness Crabs.
 Well, when crabbing is slow wait longer and read a book, fish, picnic or record your crabbing adventure with your family and friends with photos or on video.
 Crab at your own risk by not wearing gloves.
 Protect your finger by wearing gloves when deploying or retrieving the Crab Max crab trap to prevent injuring you fingers.

 Click on the photo to view the video clip of our crabbing adventure to Siletz Bay during the vernal equinox.
 The video clip demonstrates the importance of crabbing during the ernal equinox of the summer solstice and the autumnal equinox .
 Crabbing from the north shore was a planned event to see if we enjoyed the same level of success that Dustin experienced at the vernal equinox of the summer solstice.
 The Equinoxes is when the sunlight shines equally on both the southern hemisphere and the northern hemisphere.
 The crabs were taken by my friend, Dustin and myself using the Crab Max folding crab traps baited with turkey necks, wings, legs and chicken legs.
 Ultimately, we retained 23 hard shell barnacle encrusted crabs.
 We returned 9 plus soft shell legal sized male crabs to the water.
 Our success of taking limits of Dungeness yesterday, uring the September equinox exceeded our expectations!!!